eguidotti/bidask/R/README.md

 library("bidask")
 ```

-Simulate a price process with spread 1%
+Simulate a price process with spread 1%:

 ```R
 x <- sim(spread = 0.01)
 ```

-Estimate the spread
+Estimate the spread.
+A value of 0.01 corresponds to a spread of 1%:

 ```r
 edge(x$Open, x$High, x$Low, x$Close)
 ```

-By default this is equivalent to
+By default this is equivalent to:

 ```r
 spread(x)
 ```

-Use a rolling window of 21 periods
+Use a rolling window of 21 periods:

 ```r
 spread(x, width = 21)
 ```

-Compute the spread for each month
+Compute the spread for each month:

 ```r
 ep <- xts::endpoints(x, on = "months")
 spread(x, width = ep)
 ```

-Use multiple estimators
+Use multiple estimators:

 ```r
 spread(x, method = c("EDGE", "AR", "CS", "ROLL", "OHLC", "OHL.CHL"))